-As of December 31, 2020 and December 31, 2019, the loan-to-value ratios of 99% of the Company's commercial mortgage loans were less than 81%.
+More than 97% of the Company's commercial mortgage loans' loan-to-value ratios are below 81% for the year ended December 31, 2021.
+As of December 31, 2020, the loan-to-value ratios of 99% of the Company's commercial mortgage loans were less than 81%.

 The Company uses an internal rating system as its primary method of monitoring credit quality.
-The following illustrates the Company's mortgage loan portfolio rating, translated into the equivalent rating a gency designation:
+The following illustrates the Company's mortgage loan portfolio rating, translated into the equivalent rating agency designation: